Please Enable Cookies to Continue

 - Your location information has yet to be received.
 Please wait a moment then hit [Search] again.

 Click column header to sort

-Represents the Commission for Lawyer Discipline during the attorney disciplinary process, both administratively and in the courts.
-May occasionally represent the State Bar of Texas in litigation.
+Represents the Commission for Lawyer Discipline in attorney disciplinary proceedings, both administratively and in the courts.
+Occasionally represents the State Bar of Texas in litigation.
 Provides ethical direction to the State Bar members.
 Involves frequent contact with State Bar departments, complainants, respondents, and other outside agencies and organizations.